-The NAMM Foundation hosted several Community Music Making (CMM) events at The 2018 NAMM Show.
-Programming kicked off on January 26 with the All-industry Drum Circle, and concluded with the the Community Music Making Brunch and Learn Forum, followed by and the annual Uke Circle on Sunday, January 28.
+The NAMM Foundation hosted several Community Music Making (CMM) events at The 2019 NAMM Show.
+Programming kicked off on January 25 with the All-industry Drum Circle, and concluded with the Community Music Making Forum, followed by and the Ukulele and Guitar Circles on Sunday, January 27.

 The All-industry Drum Circle